Dual Credit Resources (Search A to Z)

 After the Last Date to Drop a Class with a "W" grade listed above, students must not drop or withdraw.
 Instead, they must accept the final grade as assigned by the instructor.

-Dual Credit students that require accommodations, or students with disabilities should contact Jenn Lucero in the BHSU Disabilities Services Office as soon as enrolled in courses.
+Dual Credit students with disabilities that need accommodations should contact Jennifer Lucero in the BHSU Disabilities Services Office once enrolled in courses.
 Contact information: 605-642-6099, or email Jennifer.Lucero@bhsu.edu

 Visit the BHSU E.Y.
 Berry Library Learning Center for a complete list of services available to you.
 To access the library online research databases from off-campus computers, use your BHSU e-mail address and its corresponding password.
 To check out materials from the library and place an interlibrary loan, you will need your 14-digit Library Barcode found at https://www.bhsu.edu/LoginHelp.